Dwarakish

-Bungle Shama Rao Dwarakanath (19 August 1942 – 16 April 2024), known by his stage name Dwarakish (/ˈdwɑːrkɪʃ/ DWAR-kish), was an Indian actor, comedian and filmmaker who predominantly worked in Kannada cinema in addition to few Tamil, Telugu and Hindi films.
+Bungle Shama Rao Dwarakanath (19 August 1942 – 16 April 2024), known by his stage name Dwarakish (/ˈdwɑːrkɪʃ/ DWAR-kish), was an Indian actor, comedian and filmmaker who predominantly worked in Kannada cinema in addition to few Tamil and Hindi films.
 Starting his career as a supporting actor in Veera Sankalpa (1964) and co-producer for the film Mamatheya Madilu in 1966, Dwarakish went on to work over five decades in cinema.
 He debuted as a director with the film Nee Bareda Kadambari (1985).

 Fondly remembered as "Karnatakada Kulla" (lit.
 'Dwarf of Karnataka'), Dwarakish produced over 50 films under his home production called "Dwarakish Chitra".
 Mayor Muthanna (1969) was the first film to be produced under his banner.
 He is referred to be the "First showman of Kannada cinema" for his daring and lavish experiments and his films were known for grand sets, songs and exotic locations.

+He appeared in more than 200 films starting 1962.
+In 1969, he founded Dwarakish Chitra, and produced more than 50 films, while also directing 25 films.
+In addition to Kannada, Dwarakish also worked on Tamil and Hindi films.
+Many films that he worked as a director and/or producer were remake films.

 Early life

 Dwarakish was born on 19 August 1942.
 He grew up in Ittigegud, Mysore.
 He received his primary education in Sharada Vilas and Banumaiah's school, and he graduated from CPC Polytechnic with a Diploma in Automobile Engineering.
 After completing his education, Dwarakish and his brother started an automotive spare-parts business called "Bharath Auto Spares" in Gandhi Square, Mysore.
 He was strongly attracted to acting and often asked his maternal uncle, a famous cinema director Hunusur Krishnamurthy, to give him a chance to act in movies.
 In 1963, he decided to quit business and start acting in movies.
 He was rechristened as Dwarakish by director C. V. Shivashankar.